Man sentenced to life in prison for rape and murder of Danielle McLaughlin

 “So the last eight years have been tough.
 I feel like I can finally start grieving now for Danielle and I’m hoping that the rest of her family, her sisters and her friends, can now also start grieving.”

-Family solicitor Desmond Doherty said the family are “exhausted” and “anxious to get home”.
-They are due to fly back to Ireland from India on Monday.

-He said that, by his last count, there had been more than 250 hearings as part of the court process.
+However, he added: “The personal tragedy of what has happened, no doubt, will never leave the family.

+“What does help is that the legal process – difficult as it was – became satisfactory in the end.”

-He told BBC’s Good Morning Ulster programme that Ms Brannigan was allowed legal representation in court during the entirety of the trial to assist the prosecution.
+He said Ms Brannigan was allowed legal representation in court during the entirety of the trial to assist the prosecution, adding that to get to India for the sentencing was a “great achievement on her part.”

-“The process here would be that a family would turn up at a court and be advised what was happening by the prosecution.
-She actually was centrally involved in the entire process, so it has come to a successful conclusion from that point of view.”
+Mr Doherty said there was a possibility that Bhagat could appeal against the court’s decision.

+“That may make the thing drag on again for a longer period of time but those matters are out of the control of Danielle’s mum at this point in time so I think what she’ll want to do is get home, reflect on everything that has happened, and get a good long rest.”